memfault/interrupt/_drafts/gdb-python-post.md

 Let's walk through a trivial example snippet of code to get an idea of how some of the APIs work!

 The snippet tracks UUIDs in RAM in a linked list.
 On a real embedded system, we may have a bunch of items, identified by their UUID, stored on an external flash.
-If the list of items are looked at frequently, it may make sense for the list may be cached in RAM for faster lookup (since flash access can be slow) and better power (since reading from external flash consumes more power than a RAM read).
+If the list of items is looked at frequently, it may be cached in RAM for faster access and better power.

 ```c
 #include <inttypes.h>